Tom Selleck: Hitting on a Long Shot

 Photography: Images courtesy AF Archive/Alamy Stock Photo, Entertainment Pictures

-1. Darlene aww Musgrave says:
+1. blank Darlene aww Musgrave says:

 Love the movie and love the authenticity.